Khouuuuba/PrimisProtocoldepostit/README.md

 - totalAssetStakedInStrategy: A mapping to store the total assets staked in different strategies.
 - totalRewardsFromStrategy: A mapping to track total rewards obtained from different strategies.
 - strategyToReceiptToken: A mapping to associate strategy contracts with receipt tokens.
-- endToken: The address of the END token contract.
+- prmToken: The address of the PRM token contract.
-- enderBond: The address of the Ender bond contract.
+- PrimisBond: The address of the Primis bond contract.
-- enderDepositor: The address of the Ender depositor contract (not set explicitly in the provided code).
+- primisDepositor: The address of the Primis depositor contract (not set explicitly in the provided code).
-- enderStaking: The address of the Ender staking contract.
+- primis Staking: The address of the Primis staking contract.
 - instadapp, lybraFinance, eigenLayer: Addresses of different strategies.
-- enderOracle: An instance of the IEnderOracle contract.
+- primisOracle: An instance of the IPrimisOracle contract.
-- bondYieldBaseRate: A variable to store the base yield rate for Ender bonds.
+- bondYieldBaseRate: A variable to store the base yield rate for Primis bonds.
 - balanceLastEpoch: The balance of assets at the end of the last epoch.
 - nominalYield: A variable representing the nominal yield.
 - availableFundsPercentage: The percentage of available funds.